simulogics/airlinesim-docs/content/docs/about/payment/index.en.md

 2. It has to be flexible enough to account for different usage intensities, like different amounts of active holdings per player or long-running game worlds.
 3. It must not provide any in-game advantages for real-world money besides an initial "anti-cheat unlock" through a single purchase (details below).
 4. It has to generate enough revenue despite a relatively small playerbase.
-5. It still needs to allow for perpetually free game play for player who are unable or do not want to spend money.
+5. It still needs to allow for perpetually free game play for players who are unable or do not want to spend money.
 6. It has to be as fair as possible to players because that is just something we care about.

 These requirements rule out most common payment models: